 Serving safe food is our first priority, beginning with our commitment to purchasing the most safe and wholesome ingredients available.

-All of our protein suppliers have established humane handling practices, and meet and or exceed the required USDA, American Meat Institute, or the National Chicken Council guidelines for humane handling, including proper food, water, and shelter conditions as well as appropriate veterinary care.
+All of our protein suppliers have established humane handling practices and meet and or exceed the applicable USDA, American Meat Institute, United Egg Producers, and National Chicken Council guidelines for humane handling of animals, such as proper food, water, shelter conditions, and appropriate veterinary care.
 To help ensure compliance with these guidelines, we require a compliance audit completed by a recognized independent, third-party specialist at each of our protein supplier facilities, at least annually.

 We believe that the humane treatment of animals is an ethical obligation we owe to ourselves and our customers.
-We continue to make significant progress toward achieving species-specific animal welfare goals we have established to fulfill this commitment.
+We continue to make significant progress toward achieving our species-specific animal welfare goals to fulfill this commitment.